Back up a Configuration Manager site

 The SMS Writer service is installed automatically.
 It must be running when the VSS application requests a backup or restore.

 The writer ID for the SMS Writer is 03ba67dd-dc6d-4729-a038-251f7018463b.

 The SMS Writer service must run under the Local System account.

 Volume Shadow Copy service

 The VSS is a set of COM APIs that implements a framework to allow volume backups to be performed while applications on a system continue to write to the volumes.
 The VSS provides a consistent interface that allows coordination between user applications that update data on disk (the SMS Writer service) and those that back up applications (the Backup Manager service).
-For more information, see the Volume Shadow Copy Service topic in the Windows Server TechCenter.
+For more information, see the Volume Shadow Copy Service.

 After you create a backup, practice site recovery with that backup.
-This can help you become familiar with the recovery process before you need to rely on it and can help confirm the backup was successful for its intended purpose.
+This practice can help you become familiar with the recovery process before you need to rely on it.
+It can also help confirm the backup was successful for its intended purpose.